bct/eyestalk/README.md

 # eyestalk #

-a bot for testing an XMPP client for memory leaks
+a bot for testing an XMPP client for presence leaks

 ## usage ##